-Set forth below is an itemization of the total expenses, excluding underwriting discounts, expected to be incurred in connection with this offering by us.
-With the exception of the SEC registration fee, the FINRA filing fee, and the stock exchange market entry and listing fee, all amounts are estimates.
+Set forth below is an itemization of the total expenses, excluding underwriting discounts and non-accountable expenses, expected to be incurred in connection with this offering by us and the Resale Shareholder.
+With the exception of the SEC registration fee, the FINRA filing fee, and the NASDAQ listing fee, all amounts are estimates.

-Securities and Exchange Commission Registration Fee US\$ [•]
+Securities and Exchange Commission Registration Fee US\$ 2,553

-Nasdaq Listing Fee US\$ [•]
+Nasdaq Listing Fee US\$ 75,000

-FINRA Filing Fee US\$ [•]
+FINRA Filing Fee US\$ 3,145

-Legal Fees and Expenses US\$ [•]
+Legal Fees and Expenses US\$ 411,390

-Accounting Fees and Expenses US\$ [•]
+Accounting Fees and Expenses US\$ 59,740

-Printing and Engraving Expenses US\$ [•]
+Printing and Engraving Expenses US\$ 7,000

-Miscellaneous Expenses US\$ [•]
+Miscellaneous Expenses US\$ 11,840

-Underwriter Expenses US\$ [•]
+Underwriter Expenses US\$ 200,000

+Consultation Fees and Expenses US\$ 1,334,178

-Total Expenses US\$ [•]
+Total Expenses US\$ 2,144,846

+•